Skip to main content

 Bench Book - 5.3.8 Personal Jurisdiction

-The Compact necessarily involves offenders moving across state lines.
+The Compact necessarily involves supervised individuals moving across state lines.
 Therefore, considerations of different courts’ personal jurisdiction over the parties to a suit might come into play.
 Unfortunately, different courts have reached different results when considering the role of the Compact in evaluating their jurisdiction over the defendants to a suit.

 In Hansen v.
 Scott, 645 N.W.2d 223 (N.D.
 2002), the Supreme Court of North Dakota concluded that its courts had personal jurisdiction over Texas officials sued for their failure to fully disclose the criminal history of a Texas parolee who transferred to North Dakota under the Compact and wound up killing two people there.
 The court held that by affirmatively asking North Dakota to supervise the parolee under the Compact, the Texas officials purposefully availed themselves of the privilege of conducting activities in North Dakota, such that they could reasonably anticipate being hauled into court there—as they were when they were sued by the victims’ children.